Jon Brockman: Limoges CSP (2012–2013)

 On June 27, 2012, Brockman, Jon Leuer, Shaun Livingston, and a draft pick were traded to the Houston Rockets for Samuel Dalembert and draft picks.
 On October 29, Brockman was waived by Houston.
 On November 18, 2012, he signed with Limoges CSP of France for the rest of the 2012–13 season.

 Élan Chalon (2013–2014)

 In 2013, Brockman played for the New Orleans Pelicans in the Las Vegas Summer League.
 On June 6, 2013, he signed with Élan Chalon of France for the 2013–14 season.

 Riesen Ludwigsburg (2014–2016)

 On November 1, 2014, Brockman was signed by the German club MHP Riesen Ludwigsburg.

 After playing overseas for four seasons, Brockman decided to retire prior to the beginning of the 2016–17 season.

 Coaching career

-Brockman now works as a head coach for the Granite Falls Middle School 7th-grade boys' basketball team.
+Brockman worked as a head coach for the Granite Falls Middle School 7th-grade boys' basketball team.
+He now works as an agricultural education teacher for his alma mater, Snohomish High School, while also helping to coach the boys' basketball team on which he once starred.